kmwalsh/KMW-Functions-Shortcodes/README.md

 They can really clog your database and get unruly rather quickly, so why not define it?
 Set to 10 revisions.

 ### HF9.
 Contributor Uploads (PERMISSIONS)
 Allow contributor uploads, simple.
 Contributors don't have this permission by default and it's an often-used feature.
+The other way to accomplish this involves installing [User Role Editor](https://wordpress.org/plugins/user-role-editor/), copy the Contributor role, and enabling it that way... *much* easier this way.

 ### HF10.
 Dropdown Sorting
 Display a handy drop-down menu that forwards the visitor to their selection.
-You can subtitute your custom taxonomy for 'category.'
+You can substitute your custom taxonomy for 'category.'

 ```<?php echo kmw__sort_category_header('category'); ?>```